 I went to Walmart.
 Not the normal kind, but a Super Center.
 I drove around the parking lot to scope out potential parking spots.
 In the back next to palettes of stacked soil bags.
 Only one other car parked nearby.
 A red minivan with a metal ladder strapped to the roof.
 Perfect.
 I can blend in here.
 If a red minivan can be here, then so can I.

 I park front facing the palettes so no one can look in.
 Thankfully the cheap little SUV I bought had the back windows tinted, so I only had the front windows to worry about.

 My cell service stopped working the minute I crossed the bridge from Detroit into Ontario.
 I was in laying in the back of my car now.
 Nestled In between my luggage, a sleeping bag, and my travel back pack.
 The bed was comfortable, but i couldn’t stretch my legs.
 That’s what you get for buying a compact SUV, idiot.
 I brought my own memory foam mattress from home.
 I even brought my bed sheets and pillows.
 Good pillows are hard to come by.

-I laid there.
-Listening to the rain drops hitting my car.
+I laid there, listening to the rain drops hitting my the roof of my car.
 It’s a pleasant sound.
 Rain just falling.
 It was my lullaby that night.
-I drove for 10 hours.
+I drove for ten hours.
 Only stopped twice for fuel and food.